August 30, 2020

 The Clinical Psychology Internship at the University of Chicago is comprised of four tracks: Adult/Health Psychology, Adult Neuropsychology, Child/Pediatric Psychology, and Pediatric Neuropsychology.
 We will be recruiting and matching with one intern in the Adult Neuropsychology, Child Psychology and Pediatric Neuropsychology Tracks, and two interns in the Adult/Health track.
 You may apply to only one track which should be specified in your cover letter.

 Read on for more details about our program!
 We wish you luck as you navigate this challenging process and complete your degree.
 We appreciate the time you will invest in completing the application to our program and promise to thoroughly review your credentials.
-We look forward to learning more about you and possibly meeting you in person.
+We look forward to learning more about you and possibly “meeting” you.
 If you have questions that are not answered in our written materials, feel free to contact us by email.

 Shona N. Vas, Ph.D.